aco4/LymeQuote/index.md

-    new Quote("Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.", "Edwin Hubbel Chapin"), new Quote("Why is the medical community complacently treating patients with inflammatory autoimmune diseases with immunosuppresives when these drugs only treat symptoms — not root cause — and put patients at greater risk for developing potentially life-threatening opportunistic infections and cancers?", "Neil Spector, MD"), new Quote("Three things cannot long be hidden: the sun, the moon, and the truth.","Buddha"), new Quote("Wisdom begins in wonder.","Socrates")
+    new Quote("Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.", "Edwin Hubbel Chapin"), new Quote("Why is the medical community complacently treating patients with inflammatory autoimmune diseases with immunosuppresives when these drugs only treat symptoms — not root cause — and put patients at greater risk for developing potentially life-threatening opportunistic infections and cancers?", "Neil Spector, MD"), new Quote("Three things cannot long be hidden: the sun, the moon, and the truth.","Buddha"), new Quote("Wisdom begins in wonder.","Socrates"),
-  ]
+    new Quote("Can't fly an airplane while looking down","Logan Bennett") ]

 function print_quotes() {